-'Next Level Insulting': The Wife of Celsius Network's CEO Is Selling T-Shirts That Say 'Unbankrupt Yourself' in Reference the Now-Bankrupt Crypto Company's Slogan
+'Next Level Insulting': The Wife of Celsius Network's Former CEO Is Selling T-Shirts That Say 'Unbankrupt Yourself' in Reference the Now-Bankrupt Crypto Company's Slogan

 Celsius' slogan was "unbank yourself," and the new T-shirts are not playing well on Twitter.

 Celsius Network told customers to "Unbank Yourself" — then went bankrupt, leaving users' deposits in the lurch — and now Krissy Machinsky, wife of Celsius founder and former CEO Alex Mashinsky, is selling T-shirts that say "Unbankrupt Yourself."

 (Mashinsky submitted a letter of resignation on Sept.
 27, but he will continue to "help the community unite behind a plan that will provide the best outcome for all creditors," according to a press release.
 Celsius filed for Chapter 11 bankruptcy in July.)